 - Causes of Cradle Cap in Infants

-If your baby seems to be suffering from a bad case of dandruff, then she probably has a condition known as cradle cap.
-This condition is treatable and knowing how to identify it quickly will help combat it with more ease.
+If your baby seems to be suffering from a bad case of dandruff, it is likely that she is suffering from a condition known as cradle cap.
+This condition is common, treatable and knowing how to identify it quickly will help combat it with more ease.
 Here is everything you need to know about cradle cap in babies.

 Video: Cradle Cap in Babies

 What is Cradle Cap?

 Also known as infantile seborrheic dermatitis, cradle cap is a skin condition that affects infants.
 It starts on the scalp and can spread to other parts of the body.
 It is an inflammatory skin condition that is characterised by red bumps that are smaller than infant acne and progresses to form yellow, crusty skin that flakes when touched.
 Cradle cap usually affects infants within the first three months of their lives and can continue to progress for the first year.

 The simple answer is no. The skin condition is not contagious and is harmless, if unsightly.
 It will not cause any form of distress to your baby, including itching.